A Triathlete’s Sunday Meal Prep Routine

-Sunday prep is to meal planning what long rides and runs are to an Ironman training schedule.
-It's the step that makes the puzzle complete.
-Without it the other pieces of the puzzle (think, meal planning and shopping) aren't as strong.
-With two to three hours in the kitchen, and the help of my husband, Sunday meal prep meant we hd prepared foods and meals at our fingertips for a whole week.
-Here's how I made it happen.
+Sunday prep is to meal planning what long rides and runs are to an Ironman training schedule, which is to say it’s totally essential.
+It’s the step that makes the puzzle complete.
+Without it the other pieces (think: meal planning and shopping) aren’t as strong.
+With two to three hours in the kitchen, and the help of my husband, Sunday meal prep means we have prepared foods and meals at our fingertips for a whole week.
+Here’s how I make it happen.

 Strategy Is Everything

-With all four burners fired up, the oven going, along with the pressure cooker, slow cooker, and multiple kitchen timers, Sunday meal prep often feels like the ultimate multi-tasking experience.
-It's controlled chaos at its finest.
-I brought me back to culinary school days, when multi-tasking and working clean and efficiently were gospel.
-And that's exactly how I approached meal prep.
+With all four burners fired up and the oven going, along with the pressure cooker, slow cooker, and multiple kitchen timers, Sunday meal prep often feels like the ultimate multitasking experience.
+It’s controlled chaos at its finest.
+It brought me back to culinary school days, when multitasking and working clean and efficiently were gospel.
+And that’s exactly how I approached meal prep.

 In culinary school I often worked against the clock.
 Despite how stressful it felt, I became so much more efficient in the kitchen because of it.
 It was a constant dance, working back and forth between different dishes and courses, so that everything came off the stove at just the right time.
 While I had no intention of racing against the clock in my home kitchen, I latched onto the same strategy for Sunday meal prep.

 I tackle lunch with a clear plan, and partly with no plan at all.
 I make an array of foods, like rice and grains, lentils, chicken, and roasted veggies — basically anything that can be quickly tossed into a salad or grain bowl.
 Even though I largely eat the same foods each week, it’s easy to change up in different meals.